ds-muzalevskiy/graph-invariants-leukemia-detection/README.md

 **Steps to run the code:**

-1. All code was tested on Python 3.10.
+1. All code was tested on Python 3.10.12.
+We recommend also use Anaconda (code was tested using version 23.3.1).
 Please be sure that you have installed all the recommended packages from ```requirements.txt``` file by using command:

 ```
 pip install -r requirements.txt